 3. Don’t schedule back-to-back appointments.
 If you have two appointments in one day, leave enough time to get to the second one with 15-20 minutes to spare.
 This will save you coming in late if an unknown incident then occurs to delay your journey.

 You have to be OK with downtime.
-Meaning that you have to learn how to fill the time when you arrive early for a meeting or show up to a doctors appointment 15 minutes ahead of time.
+This means that you have to learn how to fill the time when you arrive early for a meeting or show up to a doctors appointment 15 minutes ahead of time.
 Not only do you know how to use that time, you will use it productively.
 You can update a grocery list, respond to emails on your phone, you can clean out your purse.
 If you’re travelling with kids, get used to arriving early- have some simple healthy snacks at hand or a few books to look at to pass away the few minutes you might have to wait.
 This is better planing than planning to be exactly on time, as this means if something unpredictable and avoidable happens (let’s face it- it happens a lot with the little ‘uns) you have enough leeway in order for it not to make you late.
 This means that you will arrive less frazzled if you are a little late and there is no stress in this situation at all!

 5. Use your phone to set alarms for social appointments.
 Use it for reminders to call people back; cancel appointments; respond to emails or fill out essential forms for the children’s school.
 Anything really.
 When you have numerous children or an otherwise busy day, just giving yourself a physical reminder to complete tasks in your quiet times means you’ll end up being more organised.
 Use a calendar or notice board in a prominent area in the house (and make a habit of checking it every night for the following day!) to remind you about important dates and appointments.
+Talking about filling in forms for school, if you get a letter to sign, consider signing it immediately and hand it in straightaway.
+If this is not possible, sign it upon arrival at home and store it in the car/coat pocket immediately so that you remember to hand it in the next day.

 6. Don’t check whatsapp/facebook/any social media just before you’re supposed to leave for somewhere!
 Be aware of seconds that turn to minutes that can make you late!

 8. Plan for the unknown- To fill up your petrol tank when it reaches 1/4 tank.
 Yes, I’m serious.
 But not just the petrol tank.
 You will learn to always have a snack with you, you will keep tissues and baby wipes in your car.
 Simply put, you will prevent the unknown last minute delays the best as you can.
-If you are a mother of a young baby, you will fill up a baby bag and keep it downstairs so, even though you may have numerous children, you are ready to go at a moment’s notice and you’ll have all the essentials with you (including nappy rash cream, an extra pair of clothing including extra socks!).
+If you are a mother of a young baby, you will fill up a baby bag and keep it downstairs so that, even though you may have numerous children, you are ready to go at a moment’s notice and you’ll have all the essentials with you (including nappy rash cream and an extra pair of clothing including extra socks!).

 9. Make plans!
 Plan dinner for the week and then use this info to plan your shopping.
-This will help you to spend more effectively too.
+This will help you to spend your money more effectively too.
 Plan a particular laundry day, vacuuming day (whole house) and shopping day- keep it the same every week.
-Be flexible if something comes up but silently plan in your head when you’ll next get that job done and make sure you do it!
+Be flexible if something comes up but silently plan in your head when you’ll next get that job in and make sure you do it!
 This will help you to relax when you have some unscheduled free time and it will make you more efficient in the week.

 10. Routines- Check Flylady.net for some fantastic tips on planning some fab daily, weekly and even monthly routines that will help you stay on top of everything in the house.
 Also, here is an excellent article on establishing those all-important morning, homework and bedtime routines for the children